February 2010 - Elder Abuse Screening and Assessment

 The National Initiative for the Care of the Elderly (NICE) is an international network of researchers, practitioners, students and seniors dedicated to improving the care of older adults, both in Canada and abroad.
 NICE received funding from the New Horizons for Seniors Program to launch the NICE "Elder Abuse theme team: Knowledge to Action" project.
 This project disseminates evidence-based tools for the detection, management and prevention of elder abuse.
 The project is about to disseminate the tools developed in the first year of the project.
 While some of the tools have been available for some time, all are in the final stages of being piloted to seek advice on any needed adjustments prior to printing large quantities for dissemination across Canada.
 Tools to date include

-- Elder Abuse Suspicion Index (EASI), developed by Dr. Yaffe, McGill University, and colleagues, for use by family physicians to gauge suspicion regarding senior patients who may be at risk.
+- Elder Abuse Suspicion Index (PDF Document) (EASI), developed by Dr. Yaffe, McGill University, and colleagues, for use by family physicians to gauge suspicion regarding senior patients who may be at risk.

-- Indicators of Abuse (IOA) and Caregiver Abuse Screen (CASE), developed by Drs.
+- Indicators of Abuse (PDF Document) (IOA) and Caregiver Abuse Screen (PDF Document) (CASE), developed by Drs.
 Myrna Reis and Daphne Nahmiash, for use by various allied health professionals for identifying risk and assisting with working toward prevention.

 - Elder Abuse Assessment and Intervention Reference Guide, developed by community organizations and police services in Hamilton, Ottawa and Toronto, for use by police in intervening in situations involving elder abuse.